The imperative form of English verbs has a wide range of special uses in formal writing

 Professional documents often call attention to separate information sources simply by naming them, whether through citations (see 76.
 Tenses of Citation Verbs) or other types of data reference (see 104.
-Referring to Data with “As”).
+Naming Data Sources with “As”).

 Imperative verbs allow a separate information source to be named in a very direct way by actually inviting the reader to view it.
 A favourite verb with this use in this blog is see, as at the end of the previous paragraph.
 Other possibilities are compare, go to, refer to and the Latin abbreviations cf. and qv (see 130.
 Formal Abbreviations).
 Please is a possibility before imperative verbs employed in this way.

 The imperative verb consider in example (a) above has this use.
-It must usually be accompanied by a simple noun or noun phrase in the “object” position, representing the actual example being given, and be followed by one or more other sentences saying more about that example (see 33.
+It must usually be accompanied by a simple noun or equivalent in the “object” position, representing the actual example being given, and be followed by one or more other sentences saying more about that example (see 33.
 Complex Example-Giving).
-If there is an -ing verb (gerund) instead of an object, the meaning will be not illustrating but advising (Consider visiting your doctor …)
+If there is an -ing verb (gerund) instead of an object, the meaning will often be not illustrating but advising (Consider visiting your doctor …).

 Other imperative verbs that can introduce exemplification are take, suppose and imagine.
 Take usually needs a following noun or noun phrase like consider, whereas suppose and imagine generally need a following statement linked to them by that.